 Gaifman plans well ahead, curating around forty classical and forty popular concerts a year, and mapping out the majority of events around a year and a half in advance.
 She negotiates times and coordinates her programming with a wide range of educational and outreach programs that share the space.
 Her personal participation is remarkable, as she attends almost all of the many events that she plans.
 She says of her avid patronage: “if I don’t enjoy it, why should the audience?”
 On February 11th, the 92Y will present one of Gaifman’s favorite cross-illuminating literary and musical events that she has planned.
 Pianist Jeremy Denk, who is a passionate performer of the work of Charles Ives and an ardent published writer with an outstanding blog, ThinkDenk, will perform sections of Ives’ transcendental movement of his Concord Sonata, famously depicting historical literary figures like Emerson, Thoreau, the Alcotts, and Hawthorne; his performance will be accompanied by readings from these writers’ works.

-“For me, it is about serving curious people, the quality that will win them over to enjoy culture and experience actively.
+“For me, it is about serving curious people," says Hanna, "the quality that will win them over to enjoy culture and experience actively.
 Already when I taught literature, I was thinking to myself, if I just attract the interest of one curious student and stir a passion for the literature I love, I have made a difference.
 Here at the 92Y is the one place in the world, that focuses on the both worlds I love and understand–music and literature–and where I can make that difference, and contribute.”